Shahriar-Kariman/CS3383_Assignemnt_5/CS3383_Assignment5.md

   allProfits(index+1, objects, current_p + objects[index]['b'])
 ```

-Here is the run time analysis using the master theorm:
+Here is the run time analysis using the master theorem:

 $$
 \begin{split}